-The ATTEMPTED_WRITE_TO_READONLY_MEMORY Blue Screen has an error code 0x000000BE.
+The ATTEMPTED TO WRITE TO READ ONLY MEMORY Blue Screen has an error code 0x000000BE.
 This error occurs when you try to boot into Windows.
 There are various causes for the errors.
 Some of them are an error in a device driver, some hardware issues or an error within the BIOS of the computer.
 To fix this issue, there are various steps that you can undertake.
 But the main issue lies within booting into Windows because the error might occur as soon as you boot into Windows.

 The ATTEMPTED_WRITE_TO_READONLY_MEMORY bug check has a value of 0x000000BE.
 This is issued if a driver attempts to write to a read-only memory segment.
 If the driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE_STRING) KiBugCheckDriver.

-The following potential fixes will be carried out to fix ATTEMPTED_WRITE_TO_READONLY_MEMORY error on Windows 10:
+The following potential fixes can be carried out to fix ATTEMPTED_WRITE_TO_READONLY_MEMORY error on Windows 11/10:

 - Update, Rollback or Disable Drivers.

 I suggest that you boot Windows in Safe Mode and then carry out our suggestions, if possible.

 This error is usually caused by the following files – iusb3hub.sys, ntkrnlpa exe or vhdmp.sys, ntoskrnl.exe, ntfs.sys, dxgkrnl.sys, tcpip.sys, atikmdag.sys, win32k.sys.
 So if you can identify the driver file causing this Stop Error, updating it or rolling back may help.
 Sometimes, the problematic driver is mentioned in the Blue Screen.

 So, you can try to Update or Rollback the conflicting driver.

 - Update your drivers via Optional Updates and see if it helps.